-Start time and end time of the availability tests were defined by the start and end of the field tests at each site.
+Starting time and ending time of the availability tests were defined by the start and end of the field tests at each site.
 All measurement interruptions, e.g. due to system outage or maintenance works, were considered for this test.